lorenzo-stoakes/stanford-algo/01_introduction.md

 Lines of code.

 At each level there are 2^j subproblems, each of size n/2^j.
 We simply multiply the number of level-j subproblems vs the number of executions required for the subproblem size to get the total run time at level j:-

 <img src="http://codegrunt.co.uk/images/algo/1-introduction-2.png" />

-NOte that 2^j cancels out and it turns out that we still have an upper bound of:-
+Note that 2^j cancels out and it turns out that we still have an upper bound of:-

     <= 6n

 This is because of a perfect equilibrium between two forces - the number of subproblems is doubling, but the amount of work done is halving each level.

 We can now get the total number of execution steps required for the algorithm by multiplying the number of levels by the work required on each level, e.g.:-

     (lg(n) + 1) .
 6n